SystemsApproach/private5g/cloud.rst

 -------------------

 The implementation strategy starts with commodity hardware and open source software.
-These building blocks will be familiar to anyone that has built a cloud native application, but they deserve to be explicitly named in a discussion of mobile cellular networks, which have historically been built using closed proprietary hardware devices.
+These building blocks will be familiar to anyone who has built a cloud native application, but they deserve to be explicitly named in a discussion of mobile cellular networks, which have historically been built using closed, proprietary hardware devices.

 The hardware building blocks include bare-metal servers and switches,